 Even though training an older dog may take more time or be more tedious, there are actually advantages to training an older dog.

-Most older dogs have, in one way or another, learned dog commands over time.
+Most older dogs have, in one way or another, learned simple commands over time.
 They also know what some hand signal means.
 Having ideas of these make teaching them easier as you really do not have to start at zero.

-They also have ideas on what the tone of the dog owner means.
+They also have ideas about what the tone of the dog owner means.
 Through the years, they have identified what a particular tone wants to convey.
 Because of this, they pay attention better and are easier to train.

 Older dogs are also easier to train because they are more appreciative of your presence.
 Through experience, they have learned that obeying your commands and abiding by the rules get them rewards.

-Older dogs also have experiences throughout their lifetime that make them easier to train.
+Older dogs also have many experiences throughout their lifetime that make them easier to train.
 They understand that not following would get them no rewards or that they will not be praised when they don’t obey.

 Benefits Of Training An Older Dog

 Training an older dog would definitely benefit you and your dog.
-This would strengthen the bond between and your dog and establish trust between you too.
+This would strengthen the bond between you and your dog and establish trust between you too.

 It will improve your relationship with each other and make things easier for both you and your dog as you both establish habits with each other.
 It likewise would be healthier for you two as you actively do things together.